Kings Mill Walk Park Master Plan

 The community space looks pretty social.
 Are you planning on having food or drink vendors onsite, at least during the warmer months?

-salPre asked almost 3 years ago
+salPre asked over 3 years ago

 Thank you for your feedback and question.
 The draft master plan considers the needs of the growing neighbourhood and demand for a variety of outdoor gathering places.
 We are not planning for any vendors in the park like a concession.
 There is opportunity for food trucks and markets to set up on the adjacent roadway - Harbourside Place to service the park.